aliclark/pragmatic-password-generator/README.md

 Ucljiisrwkigdv8~
 ```

-The length of the password is calculated using public data based on the performance and pricing of GPU password cracking, making sure it's prohibitively expensive to crack your password at today's prices.
+The length of the password is calculated using public data based on the performance and cost of GPU password cracking, making sure it's prohibitively expensive to crack your password at today's prices (extrapolating for energy efficiencies into the future).

 The password format ensures an uppercase letter, digit, and symbol are present.
 The rest of the characters are lowercase to make them easy to type on mobile.